camunda/camunda-docs/docs/product-manuals/operate/deployment/configuration.md

 ## An example of application.yml file

 The following snippet represents the default Operate configuration, which is shipped with the distribution.
-It can be found inside the `config` folder (`config/application.yml`) and can be used to adjust Operate to your needs.
+This can be found inside the `config` folder (`config/application.yml`) and can be used to adjust Operate to your needs.

 ```yaml
 # Operate configuration file